pulumi/pulumi-hugo/themes/default/content/product/_index.md

               - title: Continuous delivery
                 description: |
                     [Integrate your CI/CD provider](/docs/guides/continuous-delivery/) with Pulumi or use GitOps to [manage Kubernetes clusters](/docs/guides/continuous-delivery/pulumi-kubernetes-operator/).

         - title: "Scale and secure infrastructure as code for teams"
-          sub_title: "Pulumi Service"
+          sub_title: "Pulumi Cloud"
           description: |
-             Store infrastructure state & secrets, empower teams to ship infrastructure collaboratively, and manage security and governance using the Pulumi Service.
+             Store infrastructure state & secrets, collaborate within teams, view and search infrastructure, and manage security and compliance using Pulumi Cloud.
 The fastest and easiest way to use Pulumi at scale.
           image: "/images/product/pulumi-service.png"
           button:
-            text: "Learn more about the Pulumi Service"
+            text: "Learn more about Pulumi Cloud"
             link: "/product/pulumi-service/"
           features:
-              - title: State & secrets management
+              - title: State & secrets
                 description: |
-                    Securely store state with built-in secrets manager, or bring your own KMS.
+                    Securely store state with built-in secrets manager or bring your own KMS.
-              - title: Role-based access control
+              - title: Remote deployments
                 description: |
-                    Create teams (or use GitHub teams), set stack permissions, and manage access tokens.
+                    Automate execution of IaC programs in a secure, [hosted environment](/product/pulumi-deployments/) and from GitHub.
-              - title: Federated identity
+              - title: Search and analytics
                 description: |
+                    View resources from any cloud in one place.
+Search for resources across clouds with simple queries and filters.
+              - title: Identity and access control
+                description: |
-                    Manage identities and access with SCIM, SAML SSO, GitHub, GitLab, or Atlassian.
+                    Manage teams with SCIM, SAML SSO, GitHub, GitLab, or Atlassian.
+Set permissions and access tokens.
               - title: Policy enforcement
                 description: |
                     Create policy packs and enforce them server-side across your team’s deployments.
-              - title: Remote deployments
-                description: |
-                    Automate execution of IaC programs in a secure, [hosted environment](/product/pulumi-deployments/) and from GitHub.
               - title: Audit logs
                 description: |
                     Track and store user actions and change history with option to export logs.